The Foreign Earned Income Exclusion: A Complete Guide for Expats

 2. Failing to Prorate the FEIE When Needed

 Under the physical presence test, you can qualify for the FEIE by being outside the US for 330 days out of any 12-month period.
 This period does not need to be the same as the tax year.
 For instance, you could qualify for the FEIE by living outside the US from April to April (rather than the tax year, which is January to December).

 However, if you move abroad midyear, you will not be able to claim the full FEIE amount, which is intended for the full tax year.
 You will only be able to claim the portion of the FEIE that corresponds with the amount of time you spent abroad.

-To figure out what your maximum exclusion amount is, simply multiply the maximum excludable amount for the year by the number of your qualifying days in the year.
+To figure out your maximum exclusion amount, simply multiply the maximum excludable amount for the year by the number of your qualifying days in the year.
 Then, divide that number by the number of days in the year.

 There are times when expats benefit from revoking the FEIE.
-Often, expats do this so that they can use the Foreign Tax Credit to offset their US taxes instead of the FEIE.
+Expats often do this to use the Foreign Tax Credit to offset their US taxes instead of the FEIE.
 In these cases, the individual has typically moved permanently to a country with a higher tax rate than the US and earns more than the amount they can exclude with the FEIE.
-Review this example to determine if the Foreign Earned Income Exclusion is the best way for you to save.

 It’s crucial to carefully assess your individual circumstances and seek guidance from a qualified tax professional service to determine if claiming the FEIE is the right choice for you.

 The FEIE can be an excellent option for digital nomads.
 If you travel from country to country in short stints, you may be able to avoid paying foreign income taxes.
 Then, by meeting the physical presence test, you can exclude your foreign income from US taxation as well—resulting in very low income taxes—or none at all!

 Let Greenback Help You Save Money with Foreign Earned Income Exclusion